-Imagine, you are a child in Uganda.
+Imagine you are a child in Uganda.
 You are in primary school, but you know that four out of five children in your classroom will not continue past the fifth grade.
-Maybe your classmates will not pass the exam, which enables you to move on to secondary school.
+Maybe your classmates will not pass the exam, which enables them to move on to secondary school.
 Maybe they can’t afford the exam fees.
-Maybe they can’t pass because they have missed too much school since they have had to work instead of go to class.
+Maybe they can’t pass because they have missed too much school since they had to work instead of go to class.
 Maybe they won’t even take the exam because they have to work.
 Maybe they will get sick and be unable to continue their education.

 School dropout is a huge problem in Uganda, which has detrimental effects for the children and their communities.
 According to a 2014 UNICEF report, in sub-Saharan Africa, more than 30 percent of primary school students drop out before reaching a final grade (Mbabazi).

 Children drop out of school for many reasons.
 One reason is that families cannot afford school costs including tuition fees, exam fees, uniforms, and supplies, making school an unlikely possibility for the children.
 Perhaps one child from a family may be able to go to school, but probably not all of the children from a single household will graduate from primary and secondary school.
 “Lack of scholastic material, lack of food (hunger), lack of teachers, lack of support, poor living conditions, and domestic work are among the reasons why children do not attend school, but that lack of money comes out as the greatest reason why children do not attend school.”
 (Mbabazi)